2017 LATE MODEL STOCK CAR RULES

 11. No Titanium rear suspension parts allowed.

-1. Rear end may be car, truck, floater, or standard quick change.
+1. Rear end may be car, truck, floater, standard quick change or 9 inch.

 2. No cambered rear ends. +/- .4 Grace.
 No aluminum tubes.
 No aluminum yokes.